'Agent Smith' infects 25 million Android devices globally through WhatsApp, Opera and SwiftKey clones

 "People see they have an update and know it will take their phone 30 minutes to download it, apply it, and restart the device.
 A lot of people ignore it," he said.

-More recent versions of Android have patched the vulnerability Agent Smith but not all manufacturers prompt users to regularly update.
+More recent versions of Android have patched the vulnerability but not all manufacturers prompt users to regularly update.

 Apple users aren't immune to malware either.
 While their system is more tightly controlled than Android, hackers have still been able to worm their way into devices using iOS.